Silence-Rain/FastFluxDetection/README.md

 # FastFluxDetection
-A fast-flux domains' detection and judgement mechanism based on Levenshtein algorithm
+A fast-flux domains' detection and judgement mechanism

+Using DBScan and KMeans algorithms to determine the type of generation algorithm

+Using OS-ELM to categorize fast-flux and non-fast-flux domains

 ## 实现模块